Responses to clarifying questions

 Yes, this is possible as long as the project can demonstrate that it contributed to the indirect jobs, and that they can be measured and verified.

-The present call is only open for projects in Egypt and Nigeria.
+The present call is only open for projects in Kenya, Jordan, Sudan and South-Sudan.
 We plan to launch calls for proposals in other countries later.
-A foreign company or consortium can submit a project, if the project will take place in Egypt or Nigeria, and if they or one of the partners in the consortium is already operating in Egypt or Nigeria.
+A foreign company or consortium can submit a project, if the project will take place in the selected countries, and if they or one of the partners in the consortium is already operating in those countries.

 Yes, it’s possible as long as there is capacity in the organization to run multiple projects